leankyr/FullCoverageFromMutlipleRoboticAgents/README.md

 how to execute:

-As long as you have the willow garage world on the gazebo resource path and GAZEBO simulator and gazebo_ros_pkgs,
+As long as you have the willow garage world on the gazebo resource path and GAZEBO simulator which comes out of the box with ROS, gazebo_ros_pkgs, and the navigation stack!
+However there may be some dependencies I have yet to figure out.

 1.0) clone master repo